cornell-ece4750/ece4750-sec03-verilator/docs/index.md

 **Table of Contents**

+ - VCD format and waveform visualization in VSCode
  - Overview of Testing Strategies
  - Testing with Stream Sources and Sinks
- - Testing with Verilator + gcov/lcov
- - Examining Coverage Reports
+ - Generating Coverage Reports with gcov/lcov
- - Using Functional-Level Models

 This discussion section serves as gentle introduction to the basics of RTL testing using Verilator and gcov/lcov.
-We will also tackle concepts such as:

- - Ad-Hoc vs. Assertion Testing
- - Directed vs. Random Testing
- - Black-Box vs. White-Box Testing
- - Value vs. Delay Testing
- - Unit vs. Integration Testing
- - Reference Models

 Start by logging into the `ecelinux` servers using the remote access option of your choice and then source the setup script.
 We can then reuse the